ai-agents-for-beginners

 Can I integrate my existing Azure ecosystem tools directly, or do I need standalone solutions?

-The answer is yes, you can integrate your existing Azure ecosystem tools directly with Azure AI Agent Service especially, this because it has been built to work seamlessly with other Azure services.
+The answer is yes, you can integrate your existing Azure ecosystem tools directly with Azure AI Agent Service especially, as it has been built to work seamlessly with other Azure services.
 You could for example integrate Bing, Azure AI Search, and Azure Functions.
-There’s also deep integration with Azure AI Foundry.
+There’s also deep integration with Microsoft Foundry.

 Got More Questions about AI Agent Frameworks?

-Join the Azure AI Foundry Discord to meet with other learners, attend office hours and get your AI Agents questions answered.
+Join the Microsoft Foundry Discord to meet with other learners, attend office hours and get your AI Agents questions answered.

 References